ivoysey/agdademo/patter.md

-relationship between them is that they apply their functional argument in the opposite order---`foldl` eagerly applying as soon as there's anything in scope that's the right type, `foldr` doing the structural thing following the type directly. if that order doesn't matter, they do the same thing.
+relationship between them is that they apply their functional argument in the opposite order---`foldl` eagerly applying as soon as there's anything in scope that's the right type, `foldr` doing the structural thing following the type directly. if that order doesn't matter for `f`, they do the same thing.

 that is to say that under some condition, we should be able to write a program at type